 No Covenant & Law – No Redemption

 So, why a covenant?
 Why select a specific group of people to be chosen?
 Why was circumcision selected by God as the sign of that covenant?
 Without a covenant, mankind had been, and would continue to be, virtually incapable of resisting Satan’s power.
 In fact, God told St. Hildegard (a Doctor of the Church) that virtually all of Adam’s seed, up until the time of the first covenants with Abraham and Moses (and the giving of the Law), had been devoured by Satan.
 Without a covenant, Abraham’s seed could not be preserved from corruption, decay, and death until the fullness of time had been reached, and the Word of God took on human flesh.
 Why?
-Here is an abbreviated answer to that question (a more comprehensive answer can be found at: http://www.stossbooks.com/evil-vs-good-god.html): God is an eternal and unceasing expression of what God knows, i.e. Himself ... and He is pure and perfect Goodness.
+Here is an abbreviated answer to that question (a more comprehensive answer can be found at: https://www.stossbooks.com/evil-vs-good-god.html): God is an eternal and unceasing expression of what God knows, i.e., Himself ... and He is pure and perfect Goodness.
 If God could express evil, then He would not be God.
 All of creation was accomplished through the Word of God.
 The Word is eternally and unceasingly begotten (generated) by the Father.
-Creation was meant to be an eternal and unceasing expression of a Trinitarian God who knows himself, Loves what he knows, and is on fire to express what he loves, i.e. Himself.
+Creation was meant to be an eternal and unceasing expression of a Trinitarian God who knows himself, Loves what he knows, and is on fire to express what he loves, i.e., Himself.
 When Adam and Eve sinned, creation was no longer “very good” (Gen. 1:31).
 This is how creation died (including man) and became subject to decay (Rom.
 8:21).
 As St. Hildegard of Bingen wrote, “Of all the strengths of God's creation, Man's is most profound, made in a wondrous way with great glory from the dust of the earth and so entangled with the strengths of the rest of creation that he can never be separated from them.”
 “Entangled” with sinful man, creation was no longer continually expressed by God (it would be impossible for Him to do so) because that which had been created as very good, was no longer perfectly good.

 The only two Persons of the Trinity that are always sent with every expression of the Father, is the Son, in the Holy Spirit – neither of which are evil.
 Evil is not something, it is the absence of the eternal expression (sending the Word in the Spirit of Goodness), which is creation.
 Evil is non-being ... non-existence.
 After the fall, all of creation continued to be held in existence through the power of God, but not as an expression of the Father, which is the sending of the Son in the Spirit.
-In short, the Father could no longer send the Holy Spirit (Divine Charity) to dwell in the hearts of man because man was no longer a perfect image of God.
+In short, the Father could no longer send the Holy Spirit (Divine Charity) to dwell in the hearts of man because man was no longer a perfect image and likeness of God.
 As Aquinas tells us, without God’s grace, being good is impossible for any person.
 After the fall of man, the inner heart had to be purified from the outside in, via intrinsic and extrinsic Actual grace (Aquinas uses the word Gratuitous instead of the word, Actual).
 Ergo, we needed the covenant and the Law if man were to have any hope at all for redemption and salvation.